-An exception (1 TAC §355.102(i)(5)) is provided to the general rule applicable to related organizations if the contracted provider demonstrates for each cost report that certain criteria have been met.
+An exception (1 TAC Section 355.102(i)(5)) is provided to the general rule applicable to related organizations if the contracted provider demonstrates for each cost report that certain criteria have been met.
 If all of the conditions of this exception are met, the charges by the related-party supplier to the contracted provider for services, equipment, facilities, leases, or supplies are allowable costs and do not have to be reported as related-party transactions.
-Written requests for an exception to the general rule applicable to related organizations must be submitted for approval to HHSC's Rate Analysis Department no later than 45 days prior to the due date of the cost report in order to be considered for that year's cost report.
+Written requests for an exception to the general rule applicable to related organizations must be submitted for approval to HHSC PFD no later than 45 days before the due date of the cost report to be considered for that year's cost report.
 The provider's request for an exception must demonstrate that all of the following criteria have been met:

 - 1. The supplying organization is a bona fide separate organization.
-See §355.102(i)(5)(A). - 2.
+See 1 TAC Section 355.102(i)(5)(A). - 2.
 A majority of the supplying organization's business activity of the type carried on with the contracted provider is transacted with other organizations not related to the contracted provider and the supplier by common ownership or control.
+See 1 TAC Section 355.102(i)(5)(B).

-See §355.102(i)(5)(B). - 3.
-There is an open, competitive market for the type of services, equipment, facilities, leases or supplies furnished by the related organization.
-See §355.102(i)(5)(B). - 4.
-The services, equipment, facilities or supplies are those which commonly are obtained by entities such as the contracted provider from other organizations and are not a basic element of contracted care ordinarily furnished directly to individuals by such entities.
-See §355.102(i)(5)(C). - 5.
-The charge to the contracted provider is comparable to open market prices and does not exceed the charge made to others by the organization for such services, equipment, facilities, leases or supplies.
-See §355.102(i)(5)(D).
+- 3. There is an open, competitive market for the type of services, equipment, facilities, leases, or supplies furnished by the related organization.
+See 1 TAC Section 355.102(i)(5)(B). - 4.
+The services, equipment, facilities, or supplies are those which commonly are obtained by entities such as the contracted provider from other organizations and are not a basic element of contracted care ordinarily furnished directly to individuals by such entities.
+See 1 TAC Section 355.102(i)(5)(C). - 5.
+The charge to the contracted provider is comparable to open market prices and does not exceed the charge made to others by the organization for such services, equipment, facilities, leases, or supplies.
+See 1 TAC Section 355.102(i)(5)(D).

-If Medicare has made a determination that a related-party situation does not exist or has granted an exception to the related-party definition, and the provider desires that HHSC accept that determination, the cost report preparer must submit a copy of the applicable Medicare determination, along with evidence supporting the Medicare determination for the current cost-reporting period with each affected cost report.
-If the exception granted by Medicare is no longer applicable due to changes in circumstances of the contracted provider or because the circumstances do not apply to the contracted provider, HHSC can choose not to accept the Medicare determination.
-See 1 TAC §355.102(i)(5).
-If the request for a related-party exception is not received at least 45 days prior to the due date of the cost report, HHSC Rate Analysis is not required to process the request for that cost-reporting year.
+If Medicare has determined that a related-party situation does not exist or has granted an exception to the related-party definition, and the provider desires that HHSC accept that determination, the cost report preparer must submit a copy of the applicable Medicare determination, along with evidence supporting the Medicare determination for the current cost-reporting period with each affected cost report.
+If the exception granted by Medicare is no longer applicable due to changes in the circumstances of the contracted provider or because the circumstances do not apply to the contracted provider, HHSC can choose not to accept the Medicare determination.
+See 1 TAC Section 355.102(i)(5).
+If the request for a related-party exception is not received at least 45 days before the due date of the cost report, HHSC PFD is not required to process the request for that cost-reporting year.

-Step 8.b Related-Party Non-depreciable Equipment and Supplies
+Step 8.b.
+Related-Party Non-Depreciable Equipment and Supplies

-Included in this Step should be all purchases and leases from a related individual or organization of equipment and/or supplies with a value of less than 5,000 and/or a useful life of less than one year.
+Included in this Step should be all purchases and leases from a related individual or organization of equipment, supplies, or both with a value of less than \$5,000 and/or a useful life of less than one year.